 Because they contain a high amount of citric acid, lemons have an acidic pH.

-Bottom Line: A food's pH is a measure of its acidity.
+A food’s pH is a measure of its acidity.
 The pH of lemon juice falls between 2 and 3, meaning it is acidic.

 The Alkaline Diet has gained popularity in recent years.

-It is based on the principle that the foods you eat may alter your body's pH.
+It’s based on the principle that the foods you eat may alter your body’s pH.

 To set the record straight, there is no evidence to support the Alkaline Diet.
 According to research, the foods you eat have very little effect on the pH of your blood.

-- Acidifying foods: Meat, poultry, fish, dairy, eggs and alcohol.
+- Acidifying foods: meat, poultry, fish, dairy, eggs, and alcohol

-- Neutral foods: Natural fats, starches and sugars.
+- Neutral foods: natural fats, starches, and sugars

-- Alkalizing foods: Fruits, nuts, legumes and vegetables.
+- Alkalizing foods: fruits, nuts, legumes, and vegetables

 Therefore, followers of this diet attempt to improve their health and reduce their risk of disease by limiting acidifying foods and favoring alkalizing ones instead.

-Bottom Line: Certain people believe that alkalizing foods lower their body's pH, thereby promoting health and preventing disease.
+Certain people believe that alkalizing foods lower their body’s pH, thereby promoting health and preventing disease.